rocket-pool/old.docs.rocketpool.net/src/guides/node/create-validator.md

-# :mag: Creating a Minipool and ETH2 Validator
+# :mag: [NYI] Creating a Minipool and ETH2 Validator

 # TODO